Security-Onion-Solutions/securityonion-docs/upgrade.rst

    14.04, ``soup`` will continue to install Ubuntu updates until Ubuntu stops releasing updates for 14.04.
 However, there won't be any more Security Onion updates for version 14.04 as all development will be on version 16.04 moving forward.
-Please see the `bottom of this page <#upgrades>`__ for information on upgrading from 14.04 to 16.04.

 Upgrades
 --------